zac-heisey/team-business/_pages/box.md

 ![box program step 6](/assets/images/box-6.png "BOX Program Step 6")

-### 6) Most critically, they reflect on what happened, and learn from their mistakes and successes
+### 6) Most critically, they reflect on what happened and learn from their mistakes and successes

 ## No One Gets to Hide in a Team Business Workshop